 How long does it take to work?

 How long Nplate takes to work can vary from person to person.
 But for some people, Nplate may start to increase your platelet count after your first dose of the drug.
+(Note that for bone marrow syndrome, you’ll only receive one dose of the drug.)
 You’re unlikely to notice this, but certain blood tests will show that your platelet count has gone up.

-Nplate is given as an injection under your skin (called a subcutaneous injection).
-Your doctor or nurse will administer the injection in a healthcare facility.
+Nplate is given as a subcutaneous injection.
+Your doctor or a healthcare professional will administer the injection in a healthcare facility.

 Subcutaneous injections are typically given in the following areas: